raid-guild/quiver/packages/website/docs/guides/gnosis-safe.md

-# Add Gnonis Safe Integration
+# Add Gnosis Safe Integration

 Quiver already integrates with Gnosis Safe Apps using safe-apps-web3modal wrapper around web3modal.
 All you need to do is add a manifest.json file to the root of your project.
 The manifest.json file should look like below, change the values as needed.